Do you feel like you’re always crushing yourself in the gym and dieting… but never see the results you’d expect reflected in the mirror?

 2. It tells us where we need to set calories to hit a target rate of gain for clients entering a building phase.

-So when we start feeding you more and your body senses more energy coming in post-diet, your metabolism will start to speed back up again, because…
+We can increase food without seeing fat gain because your body senses more energy (food) coming in post-diet, your metabolism will start to speed back up again…

 1. You’re eating more, so the thermic effect of food will be increased.